FuryanRasta/petri/docs/endpoints/grpc-client.md

 # gRPC Client

-petrihub v1.0.0 (depends on Cosmos-SDK v0.41) introduced Protobuf as the main [encoding](https://github.com/cosmos/cosmos-sdk/blob/master/docs/core/encoding.md) library, and this brings a wide range of Protobuf-based tools that can be plugged into the SDK.
+petri v1.0.0 (depends on Cosmos-SDK v0.41) introduced Protobuf as the main [encoding](https://github.com/cosmos/cosmos-sdk/blob/master/docs/core/encoding.md) library, and this brings a wide range of Protobuf-based tools that can be plugged into the SDK.
 One such tool is [gRPC](https://grpc.io), a modern open source high performance RPC framework that has decent client support in several languages.

 ## gRPC Server Port, Activation and Configuration